delfimpandiani/highly-abstract/README.md

 This project aims to **investigate, model, and experiment with how and why HLACs** (such as *violence, power, peace*, or *destruction*) **are detected by humans and machines in images**.
 It specifically focuses on the detection of such concepts in (visual) art images.
 Goals of this work include:
 * Identification of a set of HLACs that is consistently used to tag the non-concrete content of (art) images.
 * Creation of a dataset of images and HLACs evoked by them.
+* Creation of an HLAC Knowledge Graph (KG).
-* For (art) images tagged by experts with the same HLACs, identification of common features.
+* Identification of common features of images tagged by experts with the same HLACs.
 * Automatic detection of highly abstract concepts in previously unseen (art) images.
 * Automatic generation of new images that evoke specific highly abstract concepts.